guitarpicva/NetPortDart/README.md

 serial port to the TCP server's connected client TCP socket (and back!).

 One could do the same with UDP or Domain sockets as well.

+TODO: Needs a watchdog on the serial connection to re-make the link if it fails or goes away.